 Casio Smart Outdoor Watch / Casio Pro Trek

-The existing Smart Outdoor Watch (WSD-F10) update is currently rolling out and should have landed on your watch by now - we've got it running on ours.
-The Pro Trek (WSD-F20) will come with Wear 2.0 already running the show.
+The existing Smart Outdoor Watch (WSD-F10) update has rolled out and should have landed on your watch by now - we've got it running on ours.
+The Pro Trek (WSD-F20) comes with Wear 2.0 already running the show.

 Fossil Q Founder / Fossil Q Marshal / Fossil Q Wander

 The 2.0 Fossil upgrade kicked off on the Q Founder and now the second-generation Q devices – that's the Wander and the Marshal – are receiving their updates too.
 You should have it done and dusted by now.

 With the Huawei Watch 2 official, the Chinese company already has a 2.0 device in its armoury.
 The original Watch, which was the go-to device for devs testing the Wear 2.0 beta, is finally getting the update.
 Users on the developer preview are reporting getting an OTA update.
 As for those still on Wear 1.5, users have reported to have made it work by tapping on the green "System is up to date" screen repeatedly to "force" the update to happen.

 LG Watch Urbane / LG Watch Urbane 2nd Edition LTE / LG G Watch R

 Only the oldest LG Wear smartwatch, the original G, misses out on the update.
-The LG Watch R and LG Watch Urbane updates are rolling out and the LG Watch Urbane 2nd Edition will follow at the beginning of May.
+The LG Watch R and LG Watch Urbane updates have rolled out along with the LG Watch Urbane 2nd Edition.

 Michael Kors Access